CharlesLedger/charlesledger.github.io/_posts/2019-07-16-Stealing-all-HTC-Exodus-users.md

 - or only keeping the PRNG state before the splitting.

-The SSS implementation used by HTC is inspired from an open source project, and is available [here](https://github.com/dsprenkels/sss/).
+The SSS implementation used by HTC is inspired by an open source project, and is available [here](https://github.com/dsprenkels/sss/).
 This open source implementation generates the shares all at once.
 One cannot request for a single share.
-In order to allow trusted contact to be added whenever, HTC modified the implementation, to the expense of security.
+In order to allow trusted contact to be added at will, HTC modified the implementation, at the expense of security.

 HTC chose to keep the PRNG seed.
 But the implementation also uses a DRBG: This ensures the output is predictable and the generated coefficients will always be the same.
 The seed used by DRBG (ie the PRNG state) is stored inside an encrypted partition, only available for the _secure OS_.

 ## Random Number Generator:

-The RNG from the original implementation (which was non deterministic) has been replaced by the following function:
+The RNG from the original implementation (which was non-deterministic) has been replaced by the following function:

 ```c